Jan Hendrik van Kinsbergen: Return to the Dutch Republic

-Late Republican navy
+Late Republican naval service

-Early 1781, the British started a series of surprise attacks on Dutch ships and colonies and thereby the Fourth Anglo-Dutch War.
-The inferior Dutch home fleet mostly avoided a direct confrontation but Van Kinsbergen, on 12 February having been appointed temporary rear-admiral, played an important role in the only major naval fight of the war, the Battle of Dogger Bank, as flotilla commander, second in command to Rear-Admiral Johan Zoutman.
-Van Kinsbergen on the Admiraal-Generaal escorted a merchant convoy when he by accident encountered a British squadron superior in firepower and managed to ensure the survival of the convoy.
-The Dutch were jubilant and Van Kinsbergen acquired the status of naval hero.
+In 1780, Britain declared war on the Dutch Republic, initiating the Fourth Anglo-Dutch War.
+The inferior Dutch home fleet mostly avoided a direct confrontation but Van Kinsbergen, on 12 February having been appointed temporary schout-bij-nacht, played an important role in the only major naval battle of the war, the Battle of Dogger Bank, as flotilla commander, second in command to Schout-bij-nacht Johan Zoutman.
+Van Kinsbergen on Admiraal-Generaal escorted a merchant convoy when he by accident encountered a British squadron superior in firepower.
+The ensuing engagement was inconclusive, though the Dutch convoy arrived at Holland fully intact.
+Van Kinsbergen was honoured by stadholder William V by being awarded a special Dogger Bank Medal, as the Dutch Republic had no honorary military orders.

-He was honoured by stadholder William V by being awarded a special Dogger Bank Medal, as the Dutch Republic had no honorary military orders.
-William was in need of a popular figurehead to bolster his regime and on 14 August 1781 appointed Van Kinsbergen as his adjutant-general and used him as his permanent naval advisor.
+William was in need of a popular figurehead to bolster his regime and on 14 August 1781 appointed van Kinsbergen as his adjutant-general and used him as his permanent naval advisor.
 This way van Kinsbergen soon became the de facto supreme naval commander and also gained a wider political influence, having regular talks with the Orangist leaders on how best to counter the Patriots.
 On 10 May 1782 he also became a major, commanding a newly raised marine unit.
 The same year he published general instructions regarding the naval service and a Fundamentals of Naval Tactics, that would be translated into Russian in 1792.
 In October he commanded a squadron headed for Norway to escort a VOC return fleet; in his absence he was on 10 October appointed a member of the new Secret Council for Naval Affairs.